China Tariff Panic Sows Seeds for Massive Market Rally

 It really does pay to be positive.
 If you’re thinking of joining True Momentum, my publisher is sending out promotional emails.
 If you’re interested and want to get in this service, wait for those emails.
 Stay positive.
 Come and check back in with Market Talk.
 Subscribe to this channel.
 Back to you, Amber.

 Amber: Thank you, Paul, for those words of encouragement.
-Thank you, Hudson, for your wonderful insight.
 Thank you to our viewers for tuning in this week.
 We wish you a productive, pleasant wonderful week.
 Until next time, take care.

 If I had a list of how many times I’ve encountered a market panic since I started my first service, Profits Unlimited, it would be long enough to wrap around the world.